 Detailed Facts about Egyptian Pyramids

-The great pyramid of Khufu is the oldest and largest one of the three pyramids of Giza complex and also it’s the oldest of the seven wonders of the ancient world and the last standing.
+The great pyramid of Khufu is the oldest and largest one of the three pyramids of Giza complex and also it’s the oldest of the seven wonders of the ancient world and the last one that is still standing.
 The ancient name:

-Based the writings on the walls found inside, its believed that this pyramid was built more than 3800 years ago during the period of the fourth dynasty and it took 20 years’ to finish building it and it was meant to be the tomb of the pharaoh Khufu.
-It was built from Limestone and granite at the height of 147 meters on a square base 230 meters’ length (the four sides of the base point to the four compass points) and 5.9 million tons weight.
+Based on the writings on the walls found inside, it is believed that this pyramid was built more than 3800 years ago during the period of the fourth dynasty and it took 20 years’ to finish building it and it was meant to be the tomb of the Pharaoh Khufu.
+It was built from Limestone and granite at the height of 147 meters on a square base 230 meters’ length (the four sides of the base point to the four compass points).
+It is estimated to weigh 5.9 million tons.

-Originally the Khufu pyramid outer surface was smooth and covered with lime stones but, what we see today is the underlying core structure and the stones once covered the surface can be seen around the pyramid base.
-There are a set of buildings related to the great pyramid (two temples in honor of the king, three little pyramids of the king’s wives and a small “Mastaba” tombs for the nobles around the pyramid.
+Originally the Khufu pyramid outer surface was smooth, shiny, and covered with lime stones but, what we see today is the underlying core structure layer and the stones once covered the surface can be seen scattered around the pyramid base.
+There is a set of buildings related to the great pyramid (two temples in honor of the king, three little pyramids of the king’s wives and a small “Mastaba” tombs for the nobles around the pyramid.

-In 2013 papyrus rolls were discovered (Diary of Merer) which were the logbooks recording he daily transportation of stones from Tura ( or Torah) limestone quarry to Giza during the period of the great pyramid construction but, still no one knows the method and the process of the building except some theories written by archaeologists (it’s the mystery of the pyramids).
+In 2013 papyrus rolls were discovered (Diary of Merer) which were the logbooks recording his daily transportation of stones from Tura ( or Torah) limestone quarry to Giza during the period of the Great Pyramid construction.
+However until today, no one knows the method and the process of the building this pyramid except some theories written by archaeologists (it’s the mystery of the Pyramids).

-King Khufu is supposed to be buried in the great pyramid but his mummified remains were never found and assumed to be stolen by tomb robbers but, there is still a theory that it might be hidden inside the mysterious design and hoping one day the pyramid will reveal the greatest secret of the real resting place of the great pharaoh.
+King Khufu is supposed to be buried in the great pyramid but his mummified remains were never found and assumed to be stolen by tomb robbers.
+There is still a theory that it might be hidden inside the mysterious design and many Egyptologists hope that one day the pyramid will reveal the greatest secret of the real resting place of the great Pharaoh.